Dementia Care: 11 Signs of Alzheimer’s

 1. Memory loss of recent memories

-However, if you’re finding that your loved one regularly forgets things that have happened recently, this could be an indication of dementia, and is something to talk to a GP about.
+However, if you’re finding that your loved one regularly forgets things that have happened recently, or is beginning to find it difficult to remember the names of people, objects or places, or is asking the same questions or doing the same thing over and over, this could be an indication of that something else is going on, and is something to talk to a GP about.

 3. Difficulty with problem-solving